rancher/rio/docs/riofile.md

       increment: 5 # traffic percentage increment(%) for each interval.
       interval: 2 # traffic increment interval(seconds).
       pause: false # whether to perform rollout or not

-    # Autoscaling setting.
-Only required if autoscaling is set
-    concurrency: 10 # specify concurrent request each pod can handle(soft limit, used to scale service)

     # Container configuration
     image: nginx # Container image.
 Required if not setting build